Towards relativistic generalization of collapse models: Energy rate

 where

 Here, we have used the fact that $\partial \hat\varphi(z)/\partial z^0=\hat \pi(z)$.
-The expression for rate of increase of energy simplifies further, if the initial state is such that the LHS of the first line in Eq.~\eqref{eq.E2} is a function of $x-z$ (for instance when the initial state is a thermal state).
-Since Lorentz covariance implies $G(x,z)=G(x-z)$, the expression for energy increase would then only depend on the spatial and temporal parts $\uu=\x-\z$ and $\tau=x^0-z^0$ respectively, such that
+The expression for energy rate simplifies further, if the initial state is such that the LHS of the first line in Eq.~\eqref{eq.E2} is a function of $x-z$ (for example, a thermal state).
+Since Lorentz covariance implies $G(x,z)=G(x-z)$, Eq.~\eqref{eq.defND} would only depend on the spatial and temporal parts $\uu=\x-\z$ and $\tau=x^0-z^0$ respectively, such that

 where $V=\int\D\mathbf{v}$ is the full volume, with $\mathbf{v}:=(\x+\z)/2$.\\